 - The death benefit

 We rely on you and your lay employees for accurate information about earnings and changes in work and family status.
 Incorrect information places benefits at risk.
 Each assessment notice you receive provides space for earnings updates and employment changes.
 Every fall, lay employees receive a Personal Information Summary, which allows them to verify such information as name, address, beneficiary's name, etc., as well as earnings and Credited Service.
 The Personal Information Summary also provides each lay employee with an estimate of his or her retirement benefit.

-Changes in compensation must be reported to Pension Services by completing section 3 of the assessment notice or by submitted submitting the Participant Change Form.
+Changes in compensation must be reported to Client Services by submitting the Employment Change Form.

 Contact Pension Services at (800) 223-6602.
 We'll re-compute the assessment notice.